 Begin with the statement "Healthy food is more than just something to eat!", and highlight the importance of children eating healthy food, as it will shape them and their behaviors for the rest of their life, incl. eating patterns and other consumer habits.
-What children eat/drink will have real consequences for them and their physical, mental, emotional, and social development, as it may prevent obesity and sugar addictions, and will lower their risk of chronic diseases, cancer, and early death later in life.
+What children eat/drink will have real consequences for them and their physical, mental, emotional, and social development, as it may prevent obesity and sugar addictions. and will lower their risk of chronic diseases, cancer, and early death later in life.

-formed, either in positive/healthy or in negative/unhealthy ways - it is up to us to decide, first for them and later together with them.
+Especially during the formative years (0-8 years of age) neural connections in the brain and various habits are formed, either in positive/healthy or in negative/unhealthy ways - it is up to us to decide, first for them and later together with them.